stefanpabstme/KackCoin/doc/README_windows.txt

 Intro
 -----
-MGN is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
+KCK is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.